Budibase/website/content/blog/app-building/role-based-access-control.md

 #### Efficiency

-The most obvious benefit of RBAC is that it offers exceptional operational efficiency.
+The most obvious benefit of the RBAC model is that it offers exceptional operational efficiency.
 All roles can be defined to match your existing organizational structure.
 This streamlines processes at two key levels.

 Firstly, since users’ permissions are based on the needs of their jobs, any systems and workflows based around this will inherently offer more efficient user experiences.
 That is, users will be limited to the actions they actually need to perform.